MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/override-default-open-behavior-grids.md

 ### Step2: Create a custom button

 You need to create a custom button on the entity form where you want to change the default behavior.
+For example, if you have a subgrid on accounts form that displays contact records in the subgrid, you need to create a button and add custom action on the contact form.
 You can create buttons by editing the customization.xml file:

 1. Create a new solution and add the entity where you want to create the button.